gtzilla/fastFrag/README.md

         <script>alert('pwned');</script>

     In the second case, we explicitly ask for our node type to be a **script**, which is then executed appropriately.
-Try out these examples by copy and pasting the below JSON frags to <http://json.fastfrag.org/frag>
+Try out these examples by copy and pasting the below JSON frags to <http://json.fastfrag.org/frag> Or, select 'script_injection_attack' and 'user_script_execute', respectively, from the pull down menu on  <http://json.fastfrag.org/frag>

         // malicious content injected by user: